 Obtain a $75,000 surety bond for mortgage broker.
 For each dba name or trade name used, a separate $75,000 surety bond will be required.
 The original surety bond(s) will need to be mailed directly to the Division.

-- Complete the application (MU1) through the NMLS system and pay the applicable filing fee, credit report fee for control persons, FBI criminal background check for MU2 fee, Additional Investigative cost fees.
+- Complete the mortgage broker application (MU1) through the NMLS system and pay the applicable filing fee, credit report fee for control persons, FBI criminal background check for MU2 fee, Additional Investigative cost fees.

-- Provide a State certified copy of applicants formation documentation including original formation documents, amendments and any name changes.
+- Provide a state certified copy of the applicants formation documentation including original formation documents, any name changes or amendments.

-- Provide a copy of a State issued Certificate of Authority and/or Good Standing Certificate dated not more than 60 days prior to submitting the application and complete the Alaska Affidavit form.
+- Provide a copy of a state issued Good Standing Certificate or Authority that is dated within 60 days or less of the application and complete the Alaska Affidavit form.

-- Provide an unaudited financial statement prepared within 90 days of the company fiscal year end.
-Financial statements consist of: a balance sheet, income statement, and statement of cash flows as well as any other relevant notes.
-If a start-up company, an initial statement of condition is required.
+- Provide unaudited financial statements prepared within 90 days of the company fiscal year end.
+Financial statements consist of: a statement of cash flows, income statement, and balance sheet as well as any other relevant notes.
+If the business is a start-up company, an initial statement of condition is required.
 Provide audited financial statements if available.

-- Provide a Management Chart that includes directors and officers with percentage of ownership including indirect owners with less than 10% interest, managers, subsidiaries and affiliates and the persons responsible for compliance and internal audits.
+- Provide a Management Chart that includes officers and directors, percentage of ownership including indirect owners with less than 10% interest, for subsidiaries and affiliates, managers, and the persons responsible for compliance and internal audits.

-- Provide copies of legal name or legal status (examples are driver’s license, marriage certificate, passport, divorce decree).
+- Provide a copy of each owners legal name or legal status (examples are passport, marriage certificate, divorce decree or drivers license).

-- Complete an Attestation form MU2 for each individual listed with control of the company.
+- Complete the Attestation form MU2 for each individual listed with control of the company.